CliffordF/CliffordF/README.md

 - 👋 Hi, I’m @Clifford Frederic
-- 👀 I’m interested in Web developpement and online advertising.
+- 👀 I’m interested in Web developpement and online advertising
-- 🌱 I’m currently learning web applications.
+- 🌱 I’m currently learning web applications
-- 💞️ I’m looking to collaborate on any project that could help.
+- 💞️ I’m looking to collaborate with other freelancers
 - 📫 You can reach me at: contact@clifforddigitalmarketing.com

 <!---